Teresa Heinz: Health

 In December 2009, Heinz revealed that she was being treated for breast cancer.
 Heinz indicated that she had undergone several lumpectomies and would be following up with a targeted type of radiation therapy treatment called accelerated partial breast irradiation (APBI).

 On July 7, 2013, Heinz was taken by ambulance to Nantucket Cottage Hospital after showing symptoms consistent with a seizure.
 She was described as being in "critical but stable" condition.
 Heinz was then flown to Massachusetts General Hospital for further medical treatment and tests.
 Her condition was upgraded to fair the next day, and doctors were able to rule out a heart attack, brain tumor, stroke, and other triggers.
 On July 11, she was transferred to Spaulding Rehabilitation Hospital to continue her recovery.
 Heinz was released on July 17, 2013, from Spaulding Rehabilitation Hospital in Boston.
 She recovered at home after some limited out-patient treatment.

 Philanthropy

-Teresa Heinz is the chair of the Heinz Endowments and the Heinz Family Philanthropies, disbursing money to various social and environmental causes.
+Heinz has served as chair of the Heinz Endowments and the Heinz Family Philanthropies, disbursing money to various social and environmental causes.
 She assists the City of Pittsburgh, where the Heinz family has many financial and family connections.
-In recognition of her philanthropy and activism, Heinz has received honorary doctoral degrees from the following 12 institutions:
+In recognition of her philanthropy and activism, Heinz has received honorary doctoral degrees from the following institutions: